2017 Kia Proceed Concept

 - Gregory Guilaume, Chief Designer Europe for Kia Motors

 Low, lean and lithe, the five-door Kia Proceed concept marries its imposing proportions with a compact footprint that hints at its outright agility.
 The silhouette of the car is complemented by a series of distinctive design cues.
-The highlight line that frames the glasshouse extends to the rear tailgate, enhancing the car's dynamic proportions.
+The highlighted line that frames the glasshouse extends to the rear tailgate, enhancing the car's dynamic proportions.
 Together with the glass roof, the acutely angled 'Sharkblade', complete with GT logo, reinforces its lack of B-pillars.
-This in turn emphasises the dramatic roofline as its flows in to the rear shoulders.
-Lateral strakes further exaggerate the Proceed Concept's slim waistline, and lend an air of muscularity to the rear of the car.
+This in turn emphasises the dramatic roofline as it flows into the rear shoulders.
+Lateral strakes further exaggerate the Proceed Concept's slim waistline and lend an air of muscularity to the rear of the car.

 Daytime running lights have become a key element in a car's identity, helping other drivers easily identify Kia models, by day and night.
 However, in low light conditions, cars viewed from the side often lack bold design cues.
 The Proceed Concept uses light to highlight its fastback shape.
 Guillaume comments: "This inspired us to take a step further and develop what we call the 'Luminline' - an illuminated outline of the Proceed concept's glasshouse that greets drivers as they approach the car.
 This serves as a powerful nocturnal visual identifier when the car is on the move."

 "Colour and trim played a key role in the development of the car, and our discussions on the look and feel of the Proceed Concept's cabin took place at the same time as our talks on the exterior form.
 The two dovetailed together perfectly, which is not always the case," explains Guillaume.